gpstar81/GPStar-proton-pack/OPERATION.md

 - The lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.
 - Right-hand toggles (Bottom and Top) affect the vent light and additional sound effects.
 	- The Neutrona Wand will not fire unless these switches are turned on.
 	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top toggle switch is on, the Neutrona Wand will boot into a error mode.
-Turn the top toggle switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in Neutrona Wand Config EEPROM Menu. **\*see below\***
+Turn the top toggle switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in Neutrona Wand Config EEPROM Menu.
 - While firing, the default bargraph animations slide/split the bargraph in half and scroll up and down simultaneously.

 ### Right-Hand Toggle Switch Behaviour